Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Flag Complexes of Digraphs

 \subsection{Simplicial Homology}

 Historically, Henri Poincaré, in his 1895 paper, \textit{Analysis situs} \citep{Poincare1895}, where he quoted the work of his predecessors Riemann and Betti, was the first person to introduce the concept of homology classes for cell complexes \citep{Dieudonne}.
 Since then, homology theory has evolved to become one of the main branches of algebraic topology.
-The basic idea behind homology theory is to define algebro-topological invariants of topological spaces, which are used to distinguish between these spaces.
+The basic idea behind homology theory is to define algebraic-topological invariants of topological spaces, which are used to distinguish between these spaces.
 Homology classes of a topological space are equivalence classes that represent topological invariants, and these classes form the so-called \textit{homology groups} (or just \textit{homologies}, when seen as vector spaces) associated with the space.
 The dimensions of these groups, called \textit{Betti numbers}, roughly speaking, represent the numbers of ``$n$-dimensional holes" in the space, and are also topological invariants \citep{Hatcher}.

 A particular application of homology theory is on simplicial complexes.
-As already discussed in Subsection \ref{sec:dfc}, we can build simplicial complexes out of the clique complexes (directed clique complexes) of graphs (digraphs without double-edges), and then use the algebro-topological framework from homology theory to study the combinatorial and topological structures associated with them.
+As already discussed in Subsection \ref{sec:dfc}, we can build simplicial complexes out of the clique complexes (directed clique complexes) of graphs (digraphs without double edges), and then use the algebro-topological framework from homology theory to study the combinatorial and topological structures associated with them.

 This section is mainly based on the book \citep{Hatcher}, and we consider homology theory only for simplicial complexes.
-Moreover, throughout this part, $\mathbb{K}$ will denote a fixed field and $\mathcal{X}$ will denote, unless said otherwise, the directed flag complex of a given digraph \textit{without double-edges}.
+Moreover, throughout this part, $\mathbb{K}$ will denote a fixed field and $\mathcal{X}$ will denote, unless said otherwise, the directed flag complex of a given digraph \textit{without double edges}.

 \begin{definition} For a non-negative integer $k$, we define $C_{k}(\mathcal{X}; \mathbb{K})$ as the $\mathbb{K}$-vector space formed by all formal $\mathbb{K}$-linear combinations of all $k$-dimensional elements of $\mathcal{X}$, and we call these spaces \textit{chain spaces}.
 The elements of $C_{k}(\mathcal{X}; \mathbb{K})$ are called \textit{$k$-chains} and are denoted by $c = \sum a_{i}\sigma^{(k)}_{i}$, where $a_{i} \in \mathbb{K}$ and $\sigma^{(k)}_{i}$ are directed $k$-simplices. \end{definition}